-- Unassimilated KMT Cliques: Any hex, within the home territory of the clique, linked to a friendly supply center of the clique via friendly/allied railroad or road hexes.
-No more than three units can be replaced per turn in each territory. - Central Army and assimilated KMT Cliques: Any hex, outside the home territories of any unassimilated cliques, linked to a supply center controlled by the Central Government (i.e., marked with
+- Unassimilated KMT Cliques: Any hex, within the home territory of the clique, linked to a friendly supply center of the Side via friendly/allied railroad or road hexes.
+No more than three units can be replaced per turn in each territory. - Central Army and assimilated KMT Cliques: Any hex, outside the home territories of any unassimilated cliques, linked to a supply center controlled by the Central Government (i.e., marked with a "white sun" control marker) via friendly/allied railroad or road hexes.
+No more than three units can be replaced per turn in each territory.